DiamondMVC/Diamond/README.md

   * isWebServer (true for web-servers)
   * isWebApi (true for web-apis)
   * isWeb, isWebServer and isWebApi will be false for standalone.
+ * ACL & Authentication tied to it
+ * Separate authentication that can be used either with or without the ACL
+ * CSRF Protection
+ * Easy integrated cookie/session API.

 ### Views (WebServer)